JetBrains/jpa-buddy-documentation/reporting-issues/reporting-issues.md

     ![about-intellij-idea](img/about-intellij-idea.png)

-3. If something goes entirely in an unpredictable way and the error reporting mechanism with stake trace did not appear, a log file would be very useful.
+3. If something goes entirely in an unpredictable way and the error reporting mechanism with a stack trace did not appear, a log file would be very useful.
 You can find it in Help -> Show Log in Explorer (or Finder if you use macOS).

     ![help-show-log](img/help-show-log.jpeg)

-4. The order of actions that must be done to reproduce the problem.
+4. The necessary steps to reproduce the problem.

 ## Issue Tracker

 After discovering a new bug, suggestions to implement a new feature, or improvements, we create tickets on <a href="https://issues.jpa-buddy.com/issues/JPAB" target="_blank">YouTrack</a>.
 You can always view the priority of the issue and the execution status.

+Tags: Issue Reporting, Error Reporting, Bug Reporting, Exception Handling, Debugging, Logging